exercism/common-lisp/docs/INSTALLATION.md

 ## Fast Start

-For people new to Common Lisp, particularly ones with previous experience with Emacs, can get an easy & quick start by installing Portacle, the Portable Common Lisp Environment.
+For people new to Common Lisp, particularly ones with previous experience with Emacs, can get an easy & quick start by installing [Portacle, the Portable Common Lisp Environment][portacle].
 Free and full featured, it works in all common platforms and comes preconfigured "out of the box".
 This will supply:

 - A Lisp implementation: SBCL, including Quicklisp and ASDF.